Zach-Pouska/zmk-config-corne/README.md

 - If you already have a repository and you want only the dongle option of this repository with support for `zmk-studio`, just add this repository as a module to your configuration, look the section [THIS REPOSITORY AS A MODULE](#THIS-REPOSITORY-AS-A-MODULE).

 # INTRO

-> [!CAUTION]
->
-> I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CODE MAY CAUSE, USE IT AT YOUR OWN
-> RISK.

-> [!NOTE]
->
->
-> FEEL FREE TO MODIFY THE CODE TO YOUR LIKING OR USE WHATEVER YOU NEED.
-I
-> DECIDED TO REVOKE MANY CHANGES AND RETURN TO THE BASE MAPPING, SO THAT
-> ADVANCED AND NON-ADVANCED  USERS CAN USE THIS REPOSITORY AS A BASE FOR THEIR
-> CONFIGURATIONS.
-IF YOU HAVE ANY QUESTIONS, DON'T HESITATE TO ASK.
-IF YOU HAVE
-> ANY SUGGESTIONS, FEEL FREE TO SUGGEST.

-The objective of this repository is to serve as a base for configuring your corne - sofle - lily58 keyboard with the firmware [ZMK firmware] in a simple and fast way. without having to configure everything from scratch.
-Many of us are fascinated by customizing our keyboards, but sometimes we don't have the time or experience to do it.
-That is why I have decided to create this repository so that you can have a base configuration and you can modify it to your liking.

-This base includes the most recent corne - sofle - lily58 configurations, featuring a setup for the corne - sofle - lily58 dongle with/without an OLED screen.
-You can also use your keyboard WITH / WITHOUT a dongle of course. with any of the plates or screens you have.

-Tested with **[puchi_ble_v1]** (used as a dongle and as peripherals), **[nice_nano_v2]** (used as a dongle and as peripherals), **clones of nice_nano_v2** (used as a dongle and as peripherals), and the **[seeeduino_xiao_ble]** (used only as a dongle).

 | Main Pros                                                                                       |
 |-------------------------------------------------------------------------------------------------|
 | mobility and flexibility                                                                        |